 The vitreous may have multiple areas of 'floating' debris, which may represent vitreous seeding or alternatively, necrotic debris, hemorrhage or increased globulin content 5.

-CT demonstrates a contrast-enhancing retrolental mass that is usually calcified.
+However, when a CT study is performed for any other indication, it may demonstrate a contrast-enhancing retrolental mass that is usually calcified.
 A dense vitreous due to hemorrhage is also common.

 MRI is the modality of choice for pre-treatment staging on retinoblastoma (see retinoblastoma staging) 4.